JumpmanYouKnow/PythonNotes/TCP.md

 How is a computer program executed?
 A program needs at least one **thread**, one **process**, one **core**, one **CPU** to run on.
 A thread lives in process, a process lives in core, a core lives in a CPU.
 -  In a same CPU, there can be multiple cores.
-Across different CPUs there could be also multiple cores, but usually not a good practice, for same amount of cores, we usually gain a lot better performance for putting them in a same CPU
+Across different CPUs there could be also multiple cores, but usually not a good practice, for same amount of cores, we usually have a lot better performance gain by putting them in a same CPU.
 Before we go any deeper, we must be clear of two concept:
 ## Concurrent and Parallel
 Concurrent: When